gmatocha/Filament-Watch-Octoprint-Plugin/README_HELPER.md

 Whether the print is paused.

 - **alarmWindowWidth** (float, mm):
 How far measuredExtrudedLen can be from gcodeForecastLen before triggering an alarm.
-The base for this number is the *Allowed Deviation (mm)* in settings, plus the difference between commanded and forecast gcode.
+The base for this number is the *Allowed Deviation (mm)* setting, plus the difference between commanded and forecast gcode.
 This widens the alarm window when there is large asynchronicity between sent gcode and the real world to prevent false alarms.
-This values decays back to Allowed Deviation a
+This values decays back to Allowed Deviation at approximately .1mm/sec.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExMzIwNjk3NzJdfQ==
+eyJoaXN0b3J5IjpbLTE5OTQxMDI4ODldfQ==
 -->